Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 - `Name`: Name of the group.
 Acts as an id.
 - `Alignment`: Left or right to play buttons
 - `Order`: Order in toolbar.
 Left side goes from right to left.
 Right side goes from left to right.
-- `ToolbarElementsTypes`: The types of the visual elements you want to add to this group.
+- `ToolbarElementsIds`: The ids of the visual elements you want to add to this group.
 The order determines the order in which the inner elements will be displayed.

 # Hide Unity's native toolbar visual elements.
 Save even more space.